SURABHIMV/Detectron2_QRcode/README.md

 # 📱 QR code detection using the Detectron2 model

 This repository contains code to detect QR codes in an image using a fine-tuned Detectron2 model.
-It also mentions the label ('QR_CODE') and the percentage, indicating how much percentage of the QR code is detected.
+It also mentions the label (eg: 'QR_CODE') and the percentage, indicating how much percentage of the QR code is detected.

+## 🛣️ Roadmap to reproduce the result

+* The dataset "QR Code.v2i.coco.zip" is loaded in the notebook "Detectron2.ipynb," and after all the data processing as given the code, the model is trained on the train data.
+Its results are then evaluated on the test data.

 ## 📝 Files